 The Educational Outreach Program provides basic support to help students break the cycle of poverty, according to the website for Denver Public Schools.
 The program focuses on two primary areas when addressing the needs of students: school readiness and student success.
 School readiness applies to students getting ready to enter the arena of public education for the first time.
 School success encompasses the years a student is in school, working to improve completion and success rates for those students.

 The Education Outreach Program meets the needs of homeless Denver families in a wide variety of practical ways, including:

 - Assistance with school enrollment and advocacy for students

 - Free breakfasts and lunches at the schools for qualifying students

 - School supplies and backpacks for students in need

 - Transportation help to get students to and from school

 - Assistance with clothing or the purchase of school uniforms

 - Resources to help families find emergency housing options

 Children cannot learn effectively when they do not have enough food or a permanent place to sleep.
-The Educational Outreach Program recognizes that truth and does everything they can to reverse the poverty cycle in their own Denver community.
+The Educational Outreach Program recognizes that truth and does everything it can to reverse the poverty cycle in its own Denver community.
 Thanks to this program, many homeless families in Colorado are getting the supplies they need to survive until they can get back on their feet again.